-Our Mitigation Plan Review guides detail the process to complete an approved mitigation plan under applicable laws, such as the Stafford Act, as amended, and the Code of Federal Regulations (44 CFR Part 201).
+Our Mitigation Plan Review guides detail the process to complete an approved mitigation plan under applicable laws laws and regulations (see 44 Code of Federal Regulations (CFR) Part 201 Mitigation Planning.

 - Considerations for Local Mitigation Planning Grant Subapplication